International Student - Apply

 If you are applying from outside the U.S. as an initial (new) international student or as a transfer student, please submit the following:

 - Complete all required fields and sign the last page.
-You must include the address where you will be residing while attending ECC.

 - Submit cash or a check/money order payable to Elgin Community College.